-In our opinion, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2018, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the ICAI.
+In our opinion, the Company has, in all material respects, an adequate internal financial controls system with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2019, based on the internal control with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the ICAL.

-For Pathak H. D. & Associates Chartered Accountants Firm's Registration No.107783W
+For Pathak H. D. & Associates Chartered Accountants Firm Registration No.107783W

-Vishal D. Shah Partner
+Vishal D. Shah Partner Membership No. 119303

-Membership No.119303

-Place: Mumbai Date: April 21, 2018
+Place: Mumbai Date: May 27, 2019